KeithHenry/chromeExtensionAsync/README.md

 }

 try{
+    // The await returns the complete result of the function const results = await chrome.tabs.executeAsyncFunction(
-    // The function will be .toString and applied to the {code:} property const results = await chrome.tabs.executeAsyncFunction(activeTab.id, scriptToExecute);
+        activeTab.id,       // If null this will be the current tab scriptToExecute,    // Will be .toString and applied to the {code:} property 123, 'foo');        // Additional parameters will be passed to scriptToExecute

     // results now holds the output of the asynchronous code run in the page }